precondition/precondition.github.io/_posts/2021-02-19-qmk-heatmap.md

 A heatmap overlay will appear over the keys as soon as you upload the file.

+NOTE: Make sure the keylog file is encoded in UTF-8!
+Windows may create a UTF-16 file if you pipe the output of `hid_listen`.

 ---

 # How to collect the required data